| Competition

 and no broader than necessary to achieve their overriding policy

+objectives."
 6.7 While the OECD definition of "hard core cartel" provides

 a strong foundation upon which to build, and represents a consensus